 Eight Tips for Adding Warmth and Coziness to Your Home

-With Thanksgiving behind us and a fresh blanket of snow on the ground here in the Pioneer Valley, it feels like time to settle in by the fire, curl up with a good book, pour a cup of tea and luxuriate in the coziness of home.
-The Danish call this feeling of coziness hygge (pronounced h(y)oo), which the Oxford Dictionary defines as “a quality of coziness and comfortable conviviality that engenders a feeling of contentment or well-being.”
+With Thanksgiving behind us and some cold months ahead here in the Pioneer Valley, it feels like time to settle in by the fire, curl up with a good book, pour a cup of tea, and luxuriate in the coziness of home.
+The Danish call this feeling of coziness hygge (pronounced "hue-gah"), which the Oxford Dictionary defines as “a quality of coziness and comfortable conviviality that engenders a feeling of contentment or well-being.”

 There are parts of our homes that tend to spark feelings of coziness naturally; A breakfast nook with the morning sun slanting in, a comfy couch with a blanket draped over the back, or any spot near a fireplace.
 If your home contains these things, congratulations—hygge slam dunk!
 But if not, never fear.
 There are plenty of other ways to infuse your house with a feeling of warmth and comfort this winter.

 Boost your home’s coziness factor by adding any of these elements: